How to Wash a Vehicle with Microfiber Cloths

 September 5, 2013

-When purchasing new microfiber towels, it is recommended that you take off any tags on the product to further minimize the possibility of damage to your car’s paint job.
+When purchasing new microfiber towels, we recommend that you take off any tags on the product.
+This is to further minimize the possibility of damage to your car’s paint job.
 If rubbed too harshly against your car’s chassis or windshield, the tag can cause tiny abrasion marks that can hinder the beauty of your vehicle.

-Make sure that you also store towels based on whether they have been previously used or not.
+Also, make sure that you store towels based on whether they have been previously used or not.
 A towel that has seen some heavy-duty cleaning, such as removing caked-on grease and dirt along the engine block, should never be used to clean windows or leather upholstery.
-Fresh, brand-new towels should also be stored separately so that you always know where to reach for clean towels.
+Store fresh, brand-new towels separately, so that you always know where to reach for clean towels.

-While you can always use one type of microfiber cloth for all sorts of cleaning chores with your car, you can also buy a different kind of towel for each part of your car.
+While you can indeed wash a vehicle with microfiber cloths of the same type, you can also buy a different kind of towel for each part of your car.
 You can get them in various colors, sizes, and cuts.
-This way you can then have one cloth for every specific cleaning purpose.
+This way you can have one cloth for every specific cleaning purpose.

 There’s a multitude of microfiber cloth uses when detailing your car.
 A large 80/20 polymer-polyamide cloth is your best friend for all-around cleaning.
 A waffle weave microfiber cloth is best for drying your vehicle.
 It absorbs water quickly and easily without becoming too heavy to wipe.
 Remember to wring your cloth repeatedly as you work on the vehicle to efficiently get rid of the excess moisture.
 Small, plush towels about the size of your hand are best for final buffing.
 They reduce your elbow strain.